 How many times of laser drilling does an HDI stackup require?
 For example, a 1+N+1 stackup requires only one time of laser drilling, and a 2+N+2 stackup requires twice laser drilling.
 You can change your PCB design to reduce the laser drilling times.
 Or you can contact PCBONLINE by email at firstname.lastname@example.org to ask their CAM engineer to help you do it.

-The client asked whether the PCB fabrication price can be reduced.
-And PCBONLINE's CAM engineer with more than 20 years of experience advised changing the laser drilling structure from layers 2-3 and 4-5 to layers 3-4 and 1-6.
+The client asked whether the PCB fabrication price could be reduced.
+PCBONLINE's CAM engineer with more than 20 years of experience advised changing the laser drilling structure from layers 2-3 and 4-5 to layers 3-4 and 1-6.
 In this way, each HDI PCB saves two times of laser drilling.

 How much does this change save for the whole HDI PCB project?

 This was a prototype order, and the client ordered only 5 pieces of HDI PCBs.
-But after this change, the fabrication price was $150 less than the original design.
+However, after this change, the fabrication price was $150 less than the original design.

 Reduce Laminating Times to Reduce HDI PCB Cost

 HDI PCBs are fabricated by drilling vias on PCB layers and laminating the layers.
-You can reduce the HDI PCB fabrication cost by reducing the times of laminating.
+You can reduce the HDI PCB fabrication cost by reducing the time of laminating.

 This 1+4+1 HDI PCB has no buried vias and requires only one time of laminating.
 Layers 2-3 is a core, and on it adds to a laminate and copper foil.
 Layers 4-5 is the other core, and under it adds a laminate and a copper foil.
 Between the two cores adds to a laminate.
 A laminating force presses the layers, and we get a lamination, which is even simpler than many multilayer PCBs.